UVLabs/wcdpue-lite/readme.txt

 -Tested with WP 4.6.
 -Removed "Current schedule" from settings page, dropdown menu will now stay at the selected schedule.
 -Added custom email footer option.
+-Metabox now only appears when editing an already published product.
 -Minor default changes.

 == Frequently Asked Questions ==